 The oak beamed roof was repaired and altered in 1527 and the impressive tower was added sometime around this same era.
 The octagonal pulpit of 1636 bears the initials of Christopher Hindle, the vicar of the time.

 In the 1700s some of the most striking features were added.
 The large dormer windows, that look so out of place to us today were installed, to allow more natural light into the church.
 In 1736 the musicians gallery was built, intriguingly placed on the oldest features of the entire church- reworked Roman Tuscan columns !
-Debate has raged over the years as to whether these are genuinely Roman, but the view is now that they are, and with so much Roman building material in Ribchester it does seem highly plausible.
+Debate has raged over the years as to whether these are genuinely Roman and with so much Roman building material in Ribchester it does seem plausible.

 An interesting feature is the list of former rectors, displayed on a painted board inside the church.
 It’s the first entry that really catches the eye- the name at the top of the list : Drogo.
 Just a single name, no indication of whether it is a first or last one.
 J.R.R Tolkien was a frequent visitor to nearby Stonyhurst College (see here) , and we’ve often wondered if he saw and used the name in his books about Middle Earth.
 Tolkien liked to work out long family trees for all of his characters (often published in the appendices of his books), and Frodo the hero of the Lord of the Rings had a father named Drogo.
 Was this the inspiration ?